djblue/mini-pascal-code-generation/README.md

 # Stack Frame

-The generated mips codes setups up the following stack frame for all function calls.
+The generated mips codes sets up the following stack frame for all function/method calls.

 ```
           |            |